alexch/codelikethis/public/lessons/oo/oo_js_creation.md

     circle.area();              // call the area method, which
                                 // returns 12.566370614359172

+## Q: Why is this better?

+A: because it preserves *encapsulation* -- the idea that an object should be responsible for setting its own properties

 # Constructors are for Validation

 constructors are a great place to *validate* your values